Nervosys/Botnix/botnix/doc/manual/configuration/gpu-accel.chapter.md

 If you disabled (this functionality of) `systemd-logind`, you may need to add the user to the `video` group and log in again.

-### Mixing different versions of nixpkgs {#sec-gpu-accel-common-issues-mixing-nixpkgs}
+### Mixing different versions of botpkgs {#sec-gpu-accel-common-issues-mixing-botpkgs}

 The *Installable Client Driver* (ICD) mechanism used by OpenCL and Vulkan loads runtimes into its address space using `dlopen`.
-Mixing an ICD loader mechanism and runtimes from different version of nixpkgs may not work.
+Mixing an ICD loader mechanism and runtimes from different version of botpkgs may not work.
 For example, if the ICD loader uses an older version of glibc than the runtime, the runtime may not be loadable due to missing symbols.
 Unfortunately, the loader will generally be quiet about such